micmejia/bible-dump/AMPC/Ecclesiastes/Eccl 2.md

 I also gathered for myself silver and gold and the treasure of kings and of the provinces.
-I got for myself men singers and women singers, and the delights of the sons of men--[^a]concubines very many.
+I got for myself men singers and women singers, and the delights of the sons of men--concubines very many.